adc77/ARise/README.md

 # ARise
-Image Detection AR app for Android using Unity
+Image Detection Augmented Reality app for Android using Unity